konstellation-io/website/content/en/docs/KRE/installation/local/index.md

 ## Hardware requirements

 The local environment is deployed on top of a Minikube using the VirtualBox driver.
-The basic configuration create a Virtual Machie with 8Gb and 4vCPUs.
-Due to this is recomended to run KRE on a machine with at least `16GB` of RAM and `4 CPU`.
+The basic configuration creates a Virtual Machine with 8Gb and 4vCPUs.
+Due to this is recommended to run KRE on a machine with at least `16GB` of RAM and `4 CPU`.

 ## Software Requirements